stevencombs/retrocombs.github.io/_posts/2021/2021-01-21-cobi-m60-patton.md

 1. Take a long look at upper-left hand corner of the first page.
 COBI must have learned lessons from past models and included a handy, "NOTICE THE DIFFERENCE WARNING" that I failed to observe and therefore did in fact miss the difference parts A, B, and C. Because of this, I had a gotcha that later required me to tear the model down several layers.
 Read the instructions, Steven!
 2. Next I wanted to compare the COBI bricks to the LEGO bricks.
 Look at a plate, I immediately noticed the COBI name on each stud; which is eerily reminiscent of the LEGO brand and font.
 3. Looking at the back of this larger plate, I noticed was a marked difference from LEGO; however, things looked more normal with smaller bricks and plates as you can see here.
 4. Enough of the branding and comparison discussion.
-Let's get to building. (videos and music)
+Let's get to building.

 ### Variety of Elements